-On Tuesday, April 7th, M13 partners hosted virtual office hours to discuss pressing challenges facing startup leaders today.
-We are former founders and operators, have successfully navigated periods of economic downturn, and have been sharing strategic approaches to finance, talent, data, digital marketing and more.
+On April 7, M13 partners hosted virtual office hours to discuss pressing challenges facing startup leaders today.
+We are former founders and operators, have successfully navigated periods of economic downturn, and have been sharing strategic approaches to finance, talent, data, digital marketing, and more.

 Our Partner and Head of Brand & Communications Christine Choi shared best practices on communicating with empathy, the playbook for internal comms, and how to think about your brand’s voice during crises.
 Read Christine’s insights and watch her office hours below.

-Before anything else, turn inward and ask what your company is doing for your customers, partners and community right now that is positively contributing to their lives.
+Before anything else, turn inward and ask what your company is doing for your customers, partners, and community right now that is positively contributing to their lives.
 Every single person has been impacted by COVID-19.
-So what you do now can ensure that you won’t be tone deaf when you’re communicating with your stakeholders because you’re engaged and know what’s going on.
-It will also allow you to show your true character as a brand.
+So what you do now can ensure that you won’t be tone-deaf when you’re communicating with your stakeholders because you’re engaged and know what’s going on.
+It’ll also allow you to show your true character as a brand.
 On bad days, your company’s true character really gets exposed, so you want to lead with your best foot.

 This is not to brag about the things you’re doing; this is to first demonstrate the values of your brand, and from there find relevant storylines and meaningful opportunities to talk about.

 What about internal communications?
 Does the playbook for thinking around internal comms change?

 To echo Matt’s session, people are working from home who are not equipped to work from home, so it’s more important than ever to consistently show up for them.
 Reach out to the people who may be quiet on Zoom.
 Ping them and check in with them and also share what’s going on in your own life.

 That viral BBC interview where the children walked in … that was obviously an accident, but it was such a surprise, heartwarming, and also very real.
 We’re all dealing with stuff in the background.
 Try not to hide from that.
 It’s a reflection of what you’re juggling and that you’re making an effort to show up for your team.